If you’ve ever been in a relationship with a narcissist, you know first-hand how soul-sucking it can be.

 5. Slowly dismantling and destroying your self-esteem

-It starts subtly, but the narcissist is a pro at eroding your confidence with sneaky put-downs and jabs disguised as jokes or concern.
+It starts subtly, but the narcissist is a pro at destroying your confidence with sneaky put-downs and jabs disguised as jokes or concern.
 “Are you really going to eat that?”
 “That’s an… interesting outfit choice.”
 The negging is designed to make you doubt and dislike yourself so you’ll be easier to control.
 Recognise it for what it is and shut it down immediately.
 Your self-worth is not up for debate.

 6. Dominating your time